Bernard-A/IoTRoam-Tutorial/Architecture.md

  *	RGW which needs to be set up with a *Packet-forwarder* and *GW Bridge*
  *	NS should have  as pre-requisites the following installed : MQTT, Redis and PostgreSQL
  *	AS should have  as pre-requisites the following installed : MQTT, Redis and PostgreSQL
- *  NetIDs and JoinEUIs provisioned in the DNS and it is puvlic accessible over the Internet
+ *  NetIDs and JoinEUIs provisioned in the DNS and it is publicly accessible over the Internet

 To work effectively, one should also take into account for the firewall rules so that the ports are open between the different interfaces :
  *	GW => NS  (default is Port 1883 for MQTT)